 Step One When guests arrived at the gate, they received individual compostable bags containing a stainless steel cup, and a bamboo plate and spork.
 Step Two In to the stage area, drink vendors fill your cup and food vendors fill your plate.
 Once done, take your dish to the station for a drop off and token pickup.
 Use your token at the vendor stations for use of a new plate.
 I kept my spork and cup clean but with me throughout the event.
+Step Three For food waste, MRS volunteers simply scraped it into five gallon buckets.
+The amount of scraps totaled 343.5 pounds, all of which went to feed local animals at a nonprofit farm.

 ECO HEROES: From the left: Jeremy Maxwell, Amanda Harris, Jesse Thomas, Dena Turner and David Gottschalk take a moment for a photo at the dishwashing station at Homegrown Music Festival.
 Volunteers upcycled 343.5 pounds of scraps for local animal feed, and rewashed 3000 plates numerous times in efforts towards a zero waste music festival.
-Let's pause to highlight the sta-Step Seven tion's success.
-Homegrown pur- Giant event line-up billboards staggered throughout the grounds to forgo printing individual-use playbill packets.
+Let's pause to highlight the station's success.
+Homegrown purchased 3,000 plates, which were washed and distributed to food vendors pre-opening.
+MRS volunteers, namely coleader David Gottschalk and the station's builder National Marble and Granite's Jeremy Gunn, provided both efficient product and will. consistent service.
+So, not only did the team show huge numbers for saving waste in the first place, Festivalgoers throughout talked about the lack of flies and bugs that usually surround hot vending site trash bins at these venues.
+Step Four New Market Naturals from Fayetteville set up filtered water spouts inside the stage area, providing free fill-up stations to all patrons.
+Step Five Green Source provided on-site recycling and volunteers on bicycles retrofitted with bins hauled recycling and waste.
+Step Six Richter Solar Energy provided panels that fed 80 percent of the electricity used by the festival back to the grid.
+80 percent!
+Step Seven Giant event line-up billboards staggered throughout the grounds to forgo printing individual-use playbill packets.
 This system created more chatter between festivalgoers.
-People talked up their favorite performers, which was like live "likes," if you vided both efficient product and will.
-This brings me to my favorite consistent service.
-So, not only did the team show huge numbers for saving waste in the first place, Festivalgoers throughout talked about the lack of flies and bugs that usually surround hot vending site trash bins at these venues. chased 3,000 plates, which were washed and distributed to food MRS volunteers, namely coleader David Gottschalk and the station's builder National Marble and Granite's Jeremy Gunn, provendors pre-opening.
+People talked up their favorite performers, which was like live "likes," if you